Ponnumani: Production

 Ponnumani is the Tamil debut for Soundarya.
 The film was entirely shot at Sethumadai near Pollachi.

 Music

 The music was composed by Ilaiyaraaja.
-Lyrics were written by R. V. Udayakumar.
-The song "Adiye Vanjikodi" was composed by Karthik Raja.
+Lyrics were written by the director Udayakumar.
+The song "Adiye Vanjikodi" was composed by Ilaiyaraaja's son Karthik Raja.
 The song "Nenjukulle Innarunu" is set in Keeravani raga.
 According to Charulatha Mani, the song brought out "emotion of sadness in love very effectively".
 For the dubbed Telugu version Muddula Baava, all songs were written by Rajasri.

 Release and reception

 Ponnumani was released on 16 April 1993.
-Malini Mannath of The Indian Express wrote, "The film is an average entertainer with Karthik getting enough scope to emote".
-K. Vijiyan of New Straits Times appreciated Karthik's performance and the music, but criticised the overuse of songs and the film's length.
+Malini Mannath of The Indian Express wrote, "The film is an average entertainer with Karthik getting enough scope to emote.
+For Soundarya, the role is a cake-walk".
+K. Vijiyan of New Straits Times appreciated Karthik's performance and the music but criticised the overuse of songs and the film's length.
 R. P. R. of Kalki praised Udayakumar's direction for making even little sequences poetic while also pointing out the flaws.
 Karthik won the Filmfare Award for Best Actor – Tamil.